 Emily specialises in the fields of materials science, engineering and design.
-Her practice covers a wide range of technical fields including manufacturing, glass processing, energy storage, construction, packaging, food technology, medical devices, automotive and aerospace engineering, electronics and communications networks.
+She leads the Advanced Materials and Manufacturing practice at Keltie, and co-leads the Design Group.
+Her practice covers a wide range of technical fields including nanotechnology, glass processing, advanced materials, energy storage, construction, packaging, food technology, medical devices, automotive and aerospace engineering, electronics, software and user interfaces.

 Emily focuses on providing practical, business-led advice, with an eye on commercial as well as legal leverage, and an understanding of the IP challenges that businesses of all sizes face, from start-ups and small design houses to SMEs and large corporations.
 She often works with in-house legal teams to support their IP activities, and has undertaken in-house secondments at multinational corporations, which has involved consulting on strategic aspects of IP management and assisting with training.

 Her experience includes drafting and prosecuting patent applications, EPO oppositions and appeals, validity and freedom-to-operate opinions, due diligence projects, day-to-day management of global IP portfolios and strategic advice on contentious and non-contentious issues.
 She also helps guide clients through IP matters arising in research collaborations and joint venture projects.

 In addition to her work as a patent attorney Emily has extensive experience in design rights, particularly in global design filing strategies, design searching and clearance projects, and strategic advice regarding clearance and contentious matters.
 She has helped many clients successfully navigate the minefield of design rights to enforce their rights, defend against allegations of infringement, and invalidate registered design rights.